Addiction Treatment for Massachusetts College Students

 Campus and Massachusetts Addiction Treatment Resources

-- University Health Services at UMass Boston: This organization offers consultations with a licensed drug or alcohol counselor who can answer questions related to problematic drug and/or alcohol use, the Brief Counseling for Alcohol and Other Drug (AOD) Concerns program, the 360 Proof program that allows students to confidentially and personally assess their alcohol use through an interactive web program, and the BASICS (Brief Alcohol Screening and Intervention for College Students) program, which is also a confidential service.
+- University Health Services at UMass Boston: This program offers consultations with a licensed drug or alcohol counselor who can answer questions related to problematic drug and/or alcohol use.
+UMass also provides the 360 Proof program that allows students to confidentially and personally assess their alcohol use through an interactive web program and hosts weekly Community Recovery Meetings on Zoom.

 - Wheaton College Counseling Center: This center provides alcohol and drug counseling, mental health support, and crisis management services to students.